 By: Northwestern Medicine Fitness Center Staff

-For more information on aerobic group exercise classes, please visit the Member Services desk.
+For more information on how to safely start incorporating exercise into your daily routine through personal training, please visit the Member Services desk.

 Email Updates: Get updates sent directly to your inbox!